johneatmon/www/src/pages/work/prosource-website.md

   The current ProSource website might be the only IT services provider website I've seen with dark mode.
 </Figure>

-We launched in early September to coincide with our rebrand debut.
-It was a massive amount of work, but I managed to pull it off with the help of my team.

 ## Tech Stack

 The following technologies were used to create the website: